notrabs/use-ammojs/README.md

 - [x] Create a Physics World as a React context and simulate it in a web-worker
 - [x] Sync three objects to physics rigid-bodies
+- [ ] Add Softbody support (ropes, cloth, squishy balls, [see docs](https://pybullet.org/Bullet/BulletFull/classbtSoftBody.html))
 - [ ] Expose useful functions from the bullet api trough the hook (e.g. setPosition/applyImpulse/[more...](https://pybullet.org/Bullet/BulletFull/classbtRigidBody.html))
 - [ ] Add [Raycast](https://pybullet.org/Bullet/BulletFull/classbtCollisionWorld.html#aaac6675c8134f6695fecb431c72b0a6a) queries
 - [ ] Add Constraints between rigid bodies
-- [ ] Improve the automatic shape detection (set shapeType automatically based on the three Mesh type)
-- [ ] Add Softbody support (ropes, cloth, squishy balls, [see docs](https://pybullet.org/Bullet/BulletFull/classbtSoftBody.html))
+- [x] Use ArrayBuffers as a fallback for missing cross-origin isolation
+- [ ] Use ArrayBuffers as a fallback for missing cross-origin isolation for debug rendering
 - [ ] Add Examples to the documentation
 - [ ] Implement convenience features (pausing simulation / access to physics performance info)
 - [ ] Support collision callbacks
-- [ ] Use ArrayBuffers as a fallback for missing cross-origin isolation
+- [ ] Implement reactive props for usePhysics() hook instead of initializer function
+- [ ] Improve the automatic shape detection (set shapeType automatically based on the three Mesh type)

 ## Examples